tradebuddyhq/quill/README.md

 ## AI & LLM Development

-Quill is the easiest language to build AI apps, agents, and LLM pipelines.
-Use any provider with the same simple syntax.
+Quill is the easiest language to build AI apps, agents, and LLM pipelines

 ### Multi-Provider LLM Support